koncierge-tech/koncierge/README.md

 }
 ```

-It produces the YAML files you need for Kubernetes
+It produces the YAML files you need for Kubernetes.

 For example:
 ```yaml